Unravelling the Pros and Cons of AI in Corporate Digital Learning

 Make educational content recommendations

 Learning isn’t limited to content in the LMS.
 There’s rich material from other online sources like journals, .gov sites, and even YouTube videos.
-AI can make recommendations for further learning based on student behavior.
+Machine Learning can make recommendations for further learning based on student behavior.
 For example, if a student spends a lot of time viewing videos from the course’s video library, AI can pull recommendations from YouTube, Vimeo, etc.

 Assistive chatbots